sajin-shrestha/bank_api_go/README.md

 # Bank_api_go

 - A complete industry-ready JSON API project in Golang with JWT authentication, Postgresql, and Docker.
-We are going to build a bank API and build everything from scratch with only the mandatory packages we actually need.
+In this project, I am going to build a bank API from scratch with only the mandatory packages we actually need.